-In order to be able to measure the synchronization time at the implicit barrier at the end of DO, SECTIONS, WORKSHARE, or SINGLE directives, we use the following method: If, as shown in the table, the original corresponding END directive does not include a NOWAIT clause, NOWAIT is added and the implicit barrier is made explicit.
-Of course, if there is a NOWAIT clause in the original END directive, then this step is not necessary.
-To distinguish these barriers from (user-specified) explicit barriers, in this case the pomp_barrier###() functions are passed the context descriptor of the enclosing construct (instead of the descriptor of the explicit barrier).
+- If, as shown in the table, the original corresponding END directive does not include a NOWAIT clause, NOWAIT is added and the implicit barrier is made explicit. - If there is a NOWAIT clause in the original END directive, then this step is not necessary.

+To distinguish these barriers from (user-specified) explicit barriers, the pomp_barrier###() functions are passed the context descriptor of the enclosing construct (instead of the descriptor of the explicit barrier).

-Unfortunately, this method cannot be used for measuring the barrier waiting time at the end of parallel directives because they do not have a NOWAIT clause.
+Unfortunately, this method cannot be used for measuring the barrier waiting time at the end of parallel directives because they do not come with a NOWAIT clause.
 Therefore, we add an explicit barrier with corresponding performance interface calls here.
 For source-to-source translation tools implementing the proposed transformations, this means that actually two barriers get called.
 But the second (implicit) barrier should execute and succeed immediately because the threads of the OpenMP team are already synchronized by the first barrier.
 Of course, a OpenMP compiler can insert the performance interface calls directly around the implicit barrier, thereby avoiding this overhead.

-Transformation rules for the combined parallel work-sharing constructs (PARALLEL DO, PARALLEL

-SECTIONS, and PARALLEL WORKSHARE) can be defined in the same manner.
+Transformation rules for the combined parallel work-sharing constructs (PARALLEL DO, PARALLEL SECTIONS, and PARALLEL WORKSHARE) can be defined accordingly; see Table 2.
 They are basically the combination of transformations for the corresponding single OpenMP constructs.
 The only difference is that clauses specified for the combined construct have to be distributed to the single OpenMP constructs in such a way that it complies with the OpenMP standard (e.g., SCHEDULE, ORDERED, and LASTPRIVATE clauses have to be specified with the inner DO directive).
-Table 2 shows the proposed transformation for the OpenMP combined parallel work-sharing constructs.

-3.2 OpenMP Run-time Library Routine Instrumentation
+3.2 OpenMP Runtime Library Routine Instrumentation